-I read The Photograph as Contemporary Art by Charlotte Cotton.
-Her book helped me understand the art of photography on a much deeper level.
+The Photograph as Contemporary Art by Charlotte Cotton helped me understand the art of photography on a deeper level.
 The chapter on Tableau Photography resonated with me the most, I feel extremely inspired and moved by this type of photography.
-Here it write what I learned about Tableau Photography and the photographers and photographs featured in her book.
+I learned a lot about Tableau photography and the photographers she featured in her book.

-Tableau photography is about creating narratives in photography that reference paintings, literature, and the lives of people from the past.
+Tableau photography is about creating narratives in photography that refer to paintings, literature, and the lives of people from the past.
 In this way, it shows how contemporary life parallels with other times in history.
-How those narratives are created vary widely by photographer.
+Photographers vary widely with how they create those narratives.

 Philip-Lorca diCorcia took portraits of men he asked to pose for him around Santa Monica Boulevard in Hollywood.
-His image titles say name, age, from location, amount paid to pose for him.
+Strikingly, his image titles say the name, age, location, and the amount paid to pose for him.

-These titles make the viewer wonder about the story and aspiration of the individual.
-The use of their bodies along the amount paid is clear reference to sex industry, this could be a statement about the realities of the pursuit of fame.
+diCorcia’s photo titles cause the viewer to wonder about the story and aspiration of the individual.
+Juxtaposing images of their bodies with titles that indicate the amount paid to pose for the photo is a clear reference to the sex industry.
+Perhaps, he is reminding the viewer that people’s bodies can be bought.
+Especially these people’s bodies.
+It could also be a statement about the price of pursuing fame.

-His Dramatic lighting is often considered cinematic, but tableau photography is not a still version of cinema.
-It uses cinema, novels, art, etc. as reference points to help the viewer accept it as a merging of fact and fiction
+His photos are often called cinematic.
+This is due to his use of dramatic lighting.
+But tableau photography is not a still version of cinema.
+Although, it does use cinema, novels, art, etc. as reference points to help the viewer accept it as a merging of fact and fiction

-Sarah Dobai used tableau photography for ambiguous and unreferenced narratives.
-Her images have a dreamlike quality that is created by not referencing a time and place.
-The psychological drama is apparent in her photographs but intentionally left open ended.
-This photo was taken in Dobai’s living space which allowed signs of her life to become a part of the piece.
+Sarah Dobai uses tableau photography for ambiguous and unreferenced narratives.
+Her photos do not reference a time and place thus creating a dreamlike quality to them.
+The psychological drama is apparent in her photographs but intentionally left open-ended.
+This photo was taken in Dobai’s living space.
+This indirectly allows parts of Sarah’s life to become a part of the piece.

-With Hannah Starkey, she used tableau photography to depict figures with faces turned away from us, leaving character unexplained.
-Their thoughts are not revealed, leaving it to our imagination to make potential explanations.
-The staging around the characters don’t really tell us their identities but rather give us clues to who they might be.
+Hannah Starkey uses tableau photography to depict figures with faces turned away from us, leaving the character unexplained.
+Thus, the characters’ do not reveal their thoughts and feelings.
+This leaves it to our imagination to make potential explanations.
+The staging around the characters doesn’t reveal to us their identities, instead, it gives us clues to who they might be.